 The Meaningful connections research is based on the views and experiences of 170 different peer support services and 110 participants from across the country.
-It explores how peer support in Scotland has adapted to a digital world during Covid-19 restrictions.
-It outlines what we can learn from this.
+Exploring how peer support in Scotland adapted to a digital world during Covid-19 restrictions, it outlines what we can learn from this.

 Empowering and compassionate online spaces

 People came together across two online Meaningful connections events to explore the themes from the report.
 They shared their experiences of creating safe, compassionate and empowering spaces online.
 This informed the creation of the Empowering connections guide to running peer support groups online.

 It is an online version but in many ways a new service, not something we’ve done before.
 We were learning so much all the time.
 Having to plan and risk assess very quickly, you just have to do it and not get caught up in feeling anxious about it.
 We were basically re-learning how to do our jobs and we hadn’t planned for thatPeer support provider, Meaningful connections report, 2020